OpenVAA/voting-advice-application/documentation/docker-setup-guide.md

 ## Requirements

 - Docker
-- Node.js (version 16.18.0 is recommended)
+- Node.js (if running the app outside of Docker; version 16.18.0 is recommended)
 - Ports 1337, 5173 and 5432 should be free for the application if using default settings

 ## Getting started